codesharedot/dex-price/README.md

-# namecoin price
+# hydrogen price

-Gets the namecoin price with Python (from JSON).
+Gets the hydrogen price with Python (from JSON).

 https://pythonbasics.org